muratk5n/thirdwave/en/index.md

 At least WH is owning up a good decision to pull out from AFG when it did.
-But it is possible WH was way too embarrassed about the situation earlier, and went cowboy with Ukraine to offset it, to show strength (trying to deter 'certain countries' who might get funky ideas).
+But it is possible WH was way too embarrassed about the situation earlier, and went cowboy with Ukraine to offset it, to "show strength", also trying to deter 'certain countries' who might get funky ideas.
 That was not good.

 PBS: "U.S. report on Afghanistan evacuation blames intelligence